Slavery in Egypt: Slave trade

 The Egyptian slave dealers in Egypt were mainly from the Oases and from Upper Egypt.
 The slave traders were organized in a guild with a shaykh, and divided into dealers in black and white slaves respectively.
 Cairo was the main depot of slaves and the base of the slave trade, but the annual mawlid of Ṭanṭā was another important occasion for trading in slaves.

 African slaves were trafficked to Egypt via several different routes: from Darfur to Asyūṭ; from Sennar to Isnā; from the area of the White Nile; from Bornu and Wadāy by way of Libya; and, finally, from Abyssinia and the East African by way of the Red Sea.

 Johann Burckhardt, a Swiss explorer, described the slave trade from Sudan to Egypt and the Arabian Peninsula during his travels to Egypt and Nubia (1814):

 “It is falsely asserted by the caravan traders in Egypt, that it is a custom among them to respect the chastity of the handsomest female slaves; on the contrary, the traders do not observe the slightest decorum in their intercourse with the slave girls.
 During our journey to Souakin, where the caravan often encamped, on account of the apprehension of danger, in one large circle, I frequently witnessed scenes of the most shameless indecency, which the traders, who were the principal actors, only laughed at.
 I may venture to state whatever may be the opinion at Cairo, that very few female slaves who have passed their tenth year, reach Egypt or Arabia in a state of virginity.”

 White slaves were trafficked to Egypt from the Black Sea area by way of Istanbul, the old Circassian slave trade continuing from the Black Sea.

+Most slaves in this time period were either women (who could be either white or black) or black men, while white male slaves became rare during the 19th century: as late as the 1870s, however, rich beys and pashas still purchased white slave boys to become playmates for their sons.

 The Islamic custom of enslaving kafir (non-Muslim) war prisoners from Dar al-Harb was still practiced.

 After the Alexandria expedition of 1807, 400 British prisoners of war captured by Egyptian forces under Muhammad Ali Pasha were marched into Cairo and were either condemned to hard labor or sold into slavery.
 Colonel Dravetti, now advising Muhammad Ali in Cairo, persuaded the ruler to release the British prisoners of war as a gesture of goodwill, sparing them the (in the Islamic culture) usual fate of becoming slaves to their captors.

+Throughout the 19th century, east African slaves, mainly Oromo (Galla), also made their way to Egypt.
+Edward William Lane writes that many Egyptians had long maintained a custom of keeping Oromo female slaves instead of marrying local women, which he claimed led to a darkening of their complexion over time.
+According to him, Oromo slave-girls were preferred for concubinage, while other 'black' slaves did household chores.